etcusic/etcusic.github.io/_posts/2020-11-02-sti_mti_and_different_types_of_users.markdown

 ---

-For this project we need to have a many to many relationship with a has_many through relationship.
+For this project we need to have a many-to-many relationship with a has_many through relationship.
 I decided to do an application in which tutors can have many students through appointments and vice versa.
 With both tutors and students being a type of user I had a decision to make about how I wanted to set up the tables and classes in order to have the cleanest/clearest setup possible for my relationships.
 For a base user model, I wanted there to be a name, email, and password_digest, and then tutors & students would have several of their own unique attributes ascribed to their models.
 There are a number of ways to set this up as models and tables, so I had to sort through them to find the clearest and DRYest way possible.

 The problem =>  To me, the cleanest/DRYest approach was going to have a User parent class and table from which Tutors & Students would inherit.
 Something like this: